kubermatic/docs/content/kubermatic/master/architecture/support_policy/provider_support_matrix/kubevirt/kubevirt.en.md

 minimal installation.

 ### KubeVirt Configuration Requirements
-Kubevirt requires the following configuration to be used with KKP.
+KubeVirt requires the following configuration to be used with KKP.
-- In case your Kubevirt namespace has the ConfigMap 'kubevirt-config' then use this ConfigMap for adding the feature gates to it.
+- In case your KubeVirt namespace has the ConfigMap 'kubevirt-config' then use this ConfigMap for adding the feature gates to it.
 Look at the path `{.data.feature-gates}`
-- Otherwise, add the feature gate to the resource of type Kubevirt.
-There should be a single resource of this type and its name is irrelevant
+- Otherwise, add the feature gate to the resource of type `KubeVirt`.
+There should be a single resource of this type and its name can be chosen arbitrarily.

 The configuration KKP requires:
 ```yaml